Stocks drift, bond yields jump after Japan surprises markets

 A report on Tuesday showed U.S. homebuilders broke ground on fewer homes for a third straight month in November.
 The number of building permits, meanwhile, fell to its lowest level since June 2020 when the pandemic froze the economy.

 The two-year U.S. Treasury yield, which tends to more closely track expectations for action from the Federal Reserve, was more reserved.
-It gave up earlier gains to hold steady at 4.26%.
+It recovered from a midday slide to 4.27% from 4.26% late Monday.

 The Nikkei 225 index of Japanese stocks also fell 2.5%.